Speech, Signal, Symptom:

-Speech, Signal, Symptom: Machine Listening and the Limits of Technosolutionism in American Mental Health Care
+AI and the Limits of Technosolutionist Listening in American Mental Healthcare

-My current book project ethnographically investigates initiatives to embed voice analysis technologies, or “vocal biomarker AI,” into American mental health care research and practice and thus transform the way that people who interface with the mental health care system are listened to.
+How is AI shaping the sensory practices and ethical sensibilities of contemporary American mental healthcare?
+My current book project explores this question through an ethnographic investigation of efforts to embed voice analysis technologies, especially “vocal biomarker AI,” into American mental healthcare research and practice in an attempt transform how people who interface with the mental healthcare system are listened to.

 Research from this project was funded by the National Science Foundation, the Wenner-Gren Foundation, and the Society for Psychological Anthropology.
-It has been published in Science, Technology, & Human Values, Somatosphere, the AI Now Institute’s A New Lexicon of AI series, and the edited volume, Technocreep and the Politics of Things Not Seen (May 2025, Duke University Press).
+It has been published in Science, Technology, & Human Values, Somatosphere, the AI Now Institute’s A New Lexicon of AI series, the edited volume Technocreep and the Politics of Things Not Seen (May 2025), and will appear in a forthcoming issue of Current Anthropology.

-Sounds Suspect: The Paranoid Past of Voice Stress Analysis
+Sounds Suspect: The Paranoid Past and Present of Computerized Voice Stress Analysis

-Drawing from archival and historical anthropological research, my second project examines the world of voice-based lie detection in the United States and abroad, offering a transational and carceral pre-history of clinical algorithmic listening.
+Drawing from archival and ethnographic research, my second project examines the history and present-day use of computerized voice-based lie detection in policing and security contexts in the United States.
 I presented preliminary findings of this project at the 2021 SIGCIS conference and the 2021 Society for the Social Studies of Science Annual Meeting.

 Public Scholarship

-I am committed to public scholarship, especially in collaboration with computer scientists, healthcare workers, survivor/patient/user communities, and artists.
-To read more of my thoughts on collaborating with tech workers in particular, check out my interview of visual artist and computer scientist Jonathan Zong.
+To read more of my thoughts on anthropological collaborations with tech workers, check out my interview of visual artist and computer scientist Jonathan Zong.
 The interview was part of an online series about digital psychiatry that I co-edited with Dörte Bemme and Natassia Brenman.
 To close the series, directed by River Ujhadbor and Dörte Bemme, we co-produced a podcast episode on digital exclusions and digital mental health care.

 I served as a subject matter expert for an Access Now report, written by Xiaowei Wang and Shazeda Ahmed on the risks of emerging biometric technologies.